LockTar/AzureAdApplicationRotator/README.md

     Write-Information "Add a placeholder secret so we can rotate keys for a specific application"
     $tags = @{ApplicationObjectId = "PASTE OBJECTID (NOT APPLICATIONID) OF YOUR APPLICATION THAT NEEDS ROTATION HERE"}
-    $secretValue = ConvertTo-SecureString -String 'Foo' -AsPlainText -Force Set-AzureKeyVaultSecret -VaultName $keyVaultName -Name 'YOUR SECRET NAME THAT YOU USE IN YOUR CODE OF YOUR BUSINESS APPLICATION' -SecretValue $secretValue -Tag $tags
+    $secretValue = ConvertTo-SecureString -String 'Foo' -AsPlainText -Force Set-AzKeyVaultSecret -VaultName $keyVaultName -Name 'YOUR SECRET NAME THAT YOU USE IN YOUR CODE OF YOUR BUSINESS APPLICATION' -SecretValue $secretValue -Tag $tags
     ```
     You can add multiple secrets in your KeyVault for multiple applications.
 6. Make sure that the rotator function has the right Access Policy on the KeyVault.
 You can set that with the following PowerShell:

     ```powershell
-    Write-Information "Set access policy for Application Key Rotator Function App Service Principal Id" Set-AzureRmKeyVaultAccessPolicy `
+    Write-Information "Set access policy for Application Key Rotator Function App Service Principal Id" Set-AzKeyVaultAccessPolicy `
       -VaultName $keyVaultName `
       -ObjectId $rotatorAppSpId `
       -PermissionsToSecrets Get,Set